7 Furnace Parts that Usually Break

 If the control board is having functional problems, it may prevent the furnace from being able to read the thermostat, therefore failing to heat the house adequately or at all.
 The control board can become damaged due to a variety of reasons, including failed solder connections, thermal expansion, stuck switches, or even as a result of power surges.

 While it may appear as though the control board is having issues, another potential problem is the thermostat.
-This component is crucial to your HVAC system as it measures the current temperature of the air, thereby signalling to the furnace how much warm air it should blow to reach the desired temperature.
+This component is crucial to your HVAC system as it measures the current temperature of the air, thereby signaling to the furnace how much warm air it should blow to reach the desired temperature.

 The first thing to do is to check the batteries, which may simply need to be replaced.
 It could also be acting up due to a blown fuse.
 However, in other cases, there could be a build-up of debris and dirt.
 Make sure to turn off the thermostat breaker, remove the top, and then proceed to safely clean the area.